paymoapp/api/sections/webhooks.md

 }
 ```

-The response will return `200 OK` and will contain the updated expense info as in the **Getting an expense** section.
+The response will return `200 OK` and will contain the updated webhook info.

 <a name="delete"></a>
 ## Deleting a webook